 No, seriously.
 That’s like “doing marketing” without having any idea why you’re doing it or what you’re trying to accomplish.
 For a conference, you really just need a basic, high-level goal such as, “I’m here to learn,” or “I want to meet people” -- you don’t need to get into the nitty-gritty details.
 Having a high-level goal will help you figure out what to do at the conference to get the most bang for your buck.

 And even when you do go to a conference with a goal in mind, you have to be ready to pivot and change up your plan.
 For example, I once attended a conference where my goal was simply to learn.
 I wanted to be a sponge and soak up as much information as I possibly could.
 After attending a few sessions, it was clear to me that I wasn’t going to learn a whole lot from the sessions I had selected -- so I decided to change it up.
 Instead of picking sessions based on their title or topic, I went based on who was actually presenting.
 This gave me an opportunity to hang back after the session was over and have a conversation 1:1 with some really smart people.

 If you’re not sure what your goal should be, take a look at the ideas listed in this post.
 Here, you’ll see what you should do before, during, and after the conference based on your specific goal.
-If you’ll be attending INBOUND 2014 on September 15-18, you should also check out the Insider’s Guide to INBOUND for tips on navigating and getting the most out of INBOUND specifically.

 How to Make the Most Out of Your Conference Experience